 Security experts have gathered their best advice for worried parents and frankly, a lot of these are what we should be applying anyways.
 I mean, are we still using generic passwords on our routers?
 Yikes.
 You can check these off if you’re an especially careful and worried parent or apply the ones that are most likely to have an effect on your security.

-- Assign it an email.
-Don’t use your own email address to sign into your account so that if any of your other accounts are compromised, the monitor is separate.
+Don’t use your own email address to sign in to your account so that if any of your other accounts are compromised, the monitor is separate.

 |Model||Price||Why it’s secure|